l2beat/l2beat/CONTRIBUTING.md

 1. Read the specification in `packages/config/src/projects/layer2s/types/Layer2.ts`.
 It contains an annotated data format for the project definition.
 2. Add a .ts file to describe your project inside `packages/config/src/projects/layer2s`.
-You can use the existing projects as reference.
+You can use the existing projects and templates (e.g. OP stack and Orbit stack templates in `packages/config/src/projects/layer2s/templates/`) as reference.
 3. Add your project into `packages/config/src/projects/layer2s/index.ts`.
 The order of the projects should be kept alphabetical.
-4. Add a square PNG project icon with a minimum size of 128x128 pixels into `packages/frontend/public/icons`.
+4. Add a square PNG project icon with a minimum size of 128x128 pixels to `packages/frontend/public/icons`.
 From the `packages/frontend` directory run `yarn tinify-logos` afterwards to reduce its size.
-5. If your project is a fork of an already existing project (like Boba Network that is on top of Optimism) or it was built using a Rollups SDK/framework (like ImmutableX that is on top of StarkEx) you can show this information by:
-   - In your project's .ts file find the field `technology`, add a field `provider` (if it is not already) and set the technology provider your project is based on.
-   - If the technology provider in which your project is based on is not defined in L2BEAT yet, you will need to:
-     - Add the new provider in the file `packages/config/src/projects/layer2s/types/Layer2.ts` (find the optional property `provider`).
-     - Create a simple React component to render the technology provider Icon (SVG format required) inside `packages/frontend/src/icons/providers`.
-     - Import the Icon component created in `packages/frontend/src/components/icons/index.ts`.
-     - To finish, add the technology provider icon in the technology column of the project's table that is located at `packages/frontend/src/components/table/TechnologyCell.tsx`.
-6. Add your project to `packages/config/src/verification/projects.json`.
+5. Run the website locally to check out your changes. (optional, see above)
-7. Make sure that things like linting, formatting and tests are all passing.
+6. Make sure that things like linting, formatting and tests are all passing.
 To check their status you can run `yarn lint:fix`, `yarn format:fix` or `yarn test` respectively.
 We greatly encourage doing this before the last step as it shortens the amount of time needed for your project to be added.
-8. Open a PR :D
+7. Open a PR :D
-9. If your changes contain any errors we might want to fix them ourselves.
+8. If your changes contain any errors we might want to fix them ourselves.
 To make this as easy as possible please enable **"Allow edits by maintainers"**.
    Otherwise the latency before we can merge a PR greatly increases.